If you’re not here to make the world a better place and leave something lasting, why not?

 Sorry, I just realised I was writing a motivational self-help blog … shoot me!

 … One thing I have always done is set outrageously high expectations.
 When you’re thinking of doing something you need to ask yourself – Is it exceptional?
 Is it extraordinary?
 You need to be crazy but you need to be your kind of crazy.
 My outrageously high expectations may be laughably low for you when it comes to baking bread, singing, golf or whatever.
 So I’m not going to say – find what you do and do it well – that’s bollocks!
 For sure, find what you want to do but make sure that you do it better than anyone else can.
-Effort and enthusiasm are great, try and do something that even deep down your not sure you could achieve.
+Effort and enthusiasm are great, try and do something that even deep down you’re not sure you could achieve.
 We all know people that have done this, and are doing this, and they’re usually – not always before their death – the people everyone else remembers.

 We all have our inspirations, our idols.
 If only I could write, paint, sing, bake, play golf like – insert whoever you want.
 It never ceases to amaze me that people rarely think that they could do better.
 They never try.
 Why not?
 I really don’t understand.
 I’ll tell you, I often try.
 I also usually fail and that’s the ugly part.
 No one likes failure especially someone as competitive as me – I cannot walk behind someone in the street, I have to try and pass and be in front.
 Trust me, it’s worse than that at times.
 The point is these people we idolise were just like you and me and they pushed themselves to be better, to go further, faster or more eloquently and failed and got back up and went off in sometimes crazy directions to try and get to where they thought they wanted to be, to get to what they wanted to understand or say.
 Eventually they stand out.